C191068/Ali_SDN/README.md

  the first one is to decide the best path to take data from computer A to computer B <br>

+which will help to learn network topology and update the routing table <br>

 Most of these routers run protocols like OSPF <br>